DerGoogler/magisk-files/note.md

-## Magisk 7a6dd2cc-delta by HuskyDG
+## Magisk 4033b5bb-delta by HuskyDG

+### What is new?

+- Move MagiskHide initialization to boot completed
+- Core-only mode now will disable MagiskHide

+### Diff from official

 - [General] MagiskHide is restored, replace DenyList
 - [Zygisk] Allow MagiskHide to handle isolated process